jtmanningm/Aflac-Data/README.md

 ## Analysis ##

-The data will be analyzed to identify any correlation between wage growth and rising childcare costs over the past 10 years.
+The data will be analyzed to identify the relationaship between wage growth and rising childcare costs over the past 10 years.
-Visualizations will be created to help illustrate the findings of the analysis.

 ## Results ##